euthyphro8/code-cast/README.md

 An application that can be used to cast (listen) for github webhooks in order to build and update a SPA.

+I'm aware there are a million far more elegant solutions to this particular problem, however, I wanted to build something custom.
+Both for the experience as well as a sort of precursor to another project I intend to work on that would benefit from utilizing the same type of technique.

 ## Motivation

 This application is originally designed for the usecase of hosting several applications on a single server in active(ish) developement.
 The server being used reverse proxies to each of the applications, most of which are SPAs.
 Thus the application need only build and copy the static files to the location being served by nginx.
 However, it's designed to be flexible enough to run any cli command needed to build said application and then copy the output wherever it's needed.